The power and practice of impact networks: Lessons from food systems transformation

 Happy smiles!
 Kenya Food Fellows pose for a picture during the Kenya Transform Food Festival.

-The African Food Fellowship on November 8 2024, gathered farmers, researchers, entrepreneurs, government officials and other food systems practitioners in Nairobi for the Kenya Transform Food Festival 2024.
+The African Food Fellowship on 8 November, gathered farmers, researchers, entrepreneurs, government officials and other food systems practitioners in Nairobi for the Kenya Transform Food Festival 2024.
 The festival, now in its third edition, celebrates leadership action as a key catalyst for transforming food systems in Kenya.

 It provides opportunities for like-minded individuals who share a passion for food systems to connect, interact and collaborate to create healthy, inclusive and sustainable food systems.
 This year’s festival was an immersive and inspirational experience showcasing how the Fellowship is championing food systems actions, which are initiatives that address complex problems within food systems and shift the underlying conditions that cause them.
-Food systems actions focus on re-crafting food systems to be healthier for our diets, more inclusive and poverty reducing, and environmentally sustainable.

 “Although there is a lot of good work happening in the agricultural sector in Africa, there hasn’t been a great understanding of how to act systemically.
-The African Food Fellowship was borne of a need to link people already operating within food systems, and get them to ask: how do we collaborate and shift food systems to be good for people and the planet?”, said African Food Fellowship Deputy Director Alex Rees in a keynote speech given at the event.
+The African Food Fellowship was borne of a need to link people already operating within food systems, and get them to ask: how do we collaborate and shift food systems to be good for people and the planet?”, said African Food Fellowship Deputy Director and Wasafiri MD Alex Rees in a keynote speech given at the event.

 First Daughter Charlene Ruto (left) and Prof Ruth Oniang’o (right) interact with Kenya Food Fellow Janet Ngombalu during the festival.